HongyuS/euler-copilot-framework/docs/en/ai_full_stack/ai_large_model_service_images_userguide/llm_service_image_user_guide.md

-# Containerized Packaging for AI Large Models Supporting Baichuan, ChatGLM, Spark, etc.
+# Containerized Packaging for AI Large Models Supporting Baichuan, ChatGLM, Spark

 Pre-configured with relevant dependencies, available in both CPU and GPU versions to lower the barrier to use and enable out-of-the-box deployment.